RenanMsV/ramp-marshall/README.md

 Now can be installed as an addon for FlightGear 2018+ version.

-The addon requires only two action by the user to install.

-1) It requires a command line flag as follows...
-In the file explorer of your operating system, find the directory `$FG_HOME/Export/Addons/org.flightgear.addons.rampmarshall.
-This path must be added by the `--data` command line option, so it will be treated as an additional FGData directory.
-In Launcher go to "Settings" tab and in "Additional Setting" type...
-On the Linux system:
---data=/home/{username}/.fgfs/Export/Addons/org.flightgear.addons.rampmarshall
-On the Windows:
---data=C:\Users\{username}\AppData\Roaming\flightgear.org\Export\Addons\org.flightgear.addons.rampmarshall
-or use these flags in a command line.

-2) Select the RampMarshall Addon from the list of addons in the launcher.
+Select the RampMarshall Addon from the list of addons in the launcher.

 TODO:
 Tune resolution or fidelity of edit position movements, they are coarser than they should be.